-SARAH P. kindly gave her time to The Electricity Club for a fascinating chat about her hopes, fears and ideals as a solo artist…
+SARAH P. kindly gave her time for a fascinating chat about her hopes, fears and ideals as a solo artist…

 Congratulations on ‘Free’, it is a very worthy opening statement.
 It also appears somewhat more direct than your previous work, sad yet hopeful?

 Thank you!
 It is more direct, isn’t it?
 I’ve been through a couple of rough years and ‘Free’ serves as diary of mine, both to not forget, but also to document and share my experiences.
 The whole record is about moving forward and leaving the past behind.
 That thought itself is sad yet hopeful, somehow bittersweet.
 Although it’s all cited from my perspective, I can imagine that many people can relate to what the concept of ‘Free’ is.
 I think that no matter where we come from and no matter which our background is, there is always something in our lives that’s bugging us, leaving us with no choice but to break free from it.

 Haha, I get asked this question quite often.
 I think that the statement of the band and of my then label was a bit ambiguous, but there was never ever a single point I said I am done with music.
 In fact, shortly after leaving KEEP SHELLY IN ATHENS, I hid in the studio to work on various collaborations and features like THE BILINDA BUTCHERS, SUNDAYMAN, and a collaboration EP with SUN GLITTERS.
 I even started a short-lived side project with ambient producer Hior Chronik – techno pop, back in those days I didn’t want to sing that much.